RicardoAffonso0607/Prediction-using-Machine-Learning/README.md

 - [Pandas](https://pandas.pydata.org/): Used for data manipulation.

 ## How do I make it?
 First, I had used the Pandas library to open the "clients.csv" file.
-The Scikit Learn library have been used after to prepare the data (dividing the data into training and test).
+The SciKit Learn library have been used after to prepare the data (dividing the data into training and test).

 With all this ready.
 I've used the "RandomForestClassifier()" and "KNeighborsClassifier()" models to train the IA and decide which one is better.